dragonfiretech/port_scanner/README.md

 The REPO should install in your Home directory so you should be able to cd right into the folder

     cd port_scanner

+Type the following command into your CLI

+    python3 scanner.py

 Usage